School Year Calendar

 The 2017-2018 school-year calendar (NEXT school year)

-Anticipating significant transportation difficulties with the with the bridge construction and facilities constructions, we are proposing a shift to the 2017-18 school calendar.
+Anticipating significant transportation difficulties with the with the bridge construction and facilities constructions, the 2017-18 school calendar.
 Delaying the start of the school year is an exceptional response to the exceptional challenges that students, families and staff will face next August.

-A calendar draft was created by a collaborative group of teachers, administrators, and staff, using feedback from nearly 200 parents.
-That proposed calendar is currently under review by the Board of Education.
-It was approved on first reading (1/25/2017) and second reading (2/8/2017), and has one final reading (on 2/22/2017) before it is finalized.
+A revised calendar was created by a collaborative group of teachers, administrators, and staff, using feedback from nearly 200 parents.
+The revised calendar was approved by the Board of Education.

 A successful school-year calendar will: